samanthareimer/Binary-Expression-Tree/README.md

 - **Destructor**: Cleans up memory when a BET object is destroyed

 ### Example
 This is an example of user input for a postfix expression.
 Please note variables CAN be used in this implementation.
 However, everything should be spaced out.
+Parentheses will be added based on precedence.
 ### Postfix Expression
 ```ex
 x y + r z - *